franneck94/GwToolbox_HelperPlugins/docs/General/HeroWindow.md

   - For honor of strength: Disable the skill in the hero window
 - Immediatly shatter important hexes on the player
 - Immediatly remove important conditions on the player
+  - For a full list of hexes and conditions to remove, look into the documentation!

 ### List of Hexes to Remove